Last updated on January 13th, 2024 at 10:53 pm

 3. VISIT EL MANGLAR

 While El Manglar is technically a restaurant – we think of it as more of an attraction.
-This little establishment sits beside an estuary just off Playa la Ropa.
-From your table you can view crocodiles, iguanas and beautiful birds.
+This little establishment sits beside an estuary at the south end of Playa la Ropa.
+From your table, you can view crocodiles, iguanas and beautiful birds.
 We also think the ceviche and guacamole are quite decent!

 Read reviews from recent visitors to El Manglar on Tripadvisor.